-Binarization allows algorithms to drop individual factor levels if they are not significant as compared to the base level.
+Binarization would allow the stepAIC procedure to drop individual factor levels if they are not significant compared to the base level.
 This can lead to a simpler model with fewer coefficients to estimate.
-The disadvantage of binarization is that nonsensical results can be obtained if only a handful of factor levels are included in the model.
-For example, if I binarized education\num, I might find that having education\num = 7 leads to higher value applicants and is the only factor level included in the model, suggesting that education only matters if you stop at that exact education\num.
+One disadvantage of binarization is there will be more steps in the stepAic procedure.
+Additionally, nonsensical results can be obtained if only a handful of factor levels are chosen.
+For example, if I binarized education_num, I might find that having education_num = 7 leads to higher value applicants and is the only factor level included in the model, suggesting that education only matters if you stop at that exact education_num.